cosinekitty/astronomy/source/c/README.md

 Unlike [`Astronomy_HelioVector`](#Astronomy_HelioVector), this function always corrects for light travel time.
 This means the position of the body is "back-dated" by the amount of time it takes light to travel from that body to an observer on the Earth.

-Also, the position can optionally be corrected for [aberration](https://en.wikipedia.org/wiki/Aberration_of_light), an effect causing the apparent direction of the body to be shifted based on transverse movement of the Earth with respect to the rays of light coming from that body.
+Also, the position can optionally be corrected for [aberration](https://en.wikipedia.org/wiki/Aberration_of_light), an effect causing the apparent direction of the body to be shifted due to transverse movement of the Earth with respect to the rays of light coming from that body.